Celebrating 300 years 'The Wiltshire Way'

-The Tercentenary of the formation of the First or Premier Grand Lodge has been celebrated in many different ways with Provinces holding church services, dinners, superb balls and many other events.
+The Tercentenary of the formation of the Premier Grand Lodge has been celebrated in many different ways with Provinces holding church services, dinners, superb balls and many other events

 Wiltshire Freemasons linked a fraternal visit of Lodge members and their ladies from Zur alten Linde Lodge No 368 meeting in Dortmund Germany to the Tercentenary with a weekend of specially organised events held in Chippenham.